VolkanSah/NMAP-Black-Python/README.md

         for script in host.findall('hostscript/script'):
             output = script.get('output')
             vulnerabilities.append(output)

+    # Work finished ! you can handelnow the .xml or u export it to csv below
+    # you can use .join(open_ports)  or .join(vulnerabilities) handel with your on script with the xml with your own logic
+    # Logic removed!
+Creat your own! or
-    # Write extracted information to CSV cause we need always only .txt or .csv
+    # write extracted information to CSV  (needed if you want use in other tools, cause they need most time .txt or .csv
     with open(f'{domain}.csv', 'w', newline='') as csvfile:
         fieldnames = ['Domain', 'Open Ports', 'Vulnerabilities']
         writer = csv.DictWriter(csvfile, fieldnames=fieldnames)